drewalth/TrendyGradients/README.md

 # TrendyGradients

 Super cool boxes with trendy neon gradient backgrounds for SwiftUI.
-And animated background gradient example in a Swift Playground.
+Use the provided ViewModifiers or copy pasta and make your own :)

 ![photo](trendy-hero.gif)